 You can decrease the sett size of any rigid heddle by skipping slots and holes.
 To do this, start with threading a slot, skip a hole and a slot, and thread the next hole.
 Then skip a slot and a hole and thread the next slot.
 Continue in this manner until you have threaded your weaving width.
 You would think this would decrease the sett by half, but it actually reduces the sett more than that depending on the size of the rigid heddle.
 It is good to check to be sure you get the density you are looking for.
 For instance, if you use this method to alter the threading of a 12-dent rigid heddle, you will get a sett of 4.
 I talked about this method in the Simply Striped Rug weave-along.
 The section of this video begins about 2:09 minutes in, where I talk about modifying the threading of a rigid-heddle reed to decrease the sett.

 This method works best when you are trying to create an open sett for a weft-faced weave when you are using fine yarn and a bulky weft.
-It doesn’t work so well if you are trying to weave with bulky yarns that require a more open sett to accommodate the thicker yarns.
-It isn’t a good idea to thread a yarn sized for a large hole into a small one.
+It doesn’t work so well if you are trying to weave with bulky yarns that require a more open sett.
+If you thread a yarn sized for a large hole into a small one, it puts a lot of stress on the yarn and it may fray or break.

 Making a Finer Sett from a Larger Rigid Heddle